seud0nym/home-assistant-addons/sigenergy2mqtt/README.md

 ### PVOutput

 You can automatically upload your production (and optionally, consumption) data to [PVOutput](https://pvoutput.org/).
 All you need to do is enable it in the configuration, and enter your API Key and System ID.
-By default, uploads occur every 5 minutes, but is configurable to 5, 10 or 15 minute intervals (the interval should match the Status Interval setting under Live Settings in the system settings)
+Uploads occur at the interval defined in Status Interval setting under Live Settings in the PVOutput system settings.

 ### Third-Party Solar Production